romkey/wp-nutrition-label/readme.txt

 * Upgrade only needed to get info into plugin directory pages.

 == Changelog ==

+= 0.3 =
+* Added code to help support internationalization, improved comments, calculate default total calories if not specified.

 = 0.2 =
 * Changed filename from README to readme.txt